intel-analytics/BigDL-2.x/docs/docs/ProgrammingGuide/text-classification.md

 ---
 ## Use a trained TextClassifier model to do prediction
-After training the model, we can use the model to predict probabilities or text class labels.
+After training the model, it can be used to predict probabilities or class labels.

 **Scala**
 ```scala